futapi/fut/README.rst

 Keepalive
 `````````````
-Send keepalive ping (you have to make at least one request every ~10 minutes to avoid session expire/logout).
+Sends keepalive ping and returns current credits amount (you have to make at least one request every ~10 minutes to avoid session expire/logout).

 .. code-block:: python

     >>> fut.keepalive()
+    650

 Logout
 `````````````